Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 Signing a transfer deed

-Before a deed of transfer, the preliminary sales agreement is signed.
+Prior to the deed of transfer, the preliminary sales agreement is signed.
 Once the resolutive conditions have expired, and the date of transfer has been set at the notary's office, the transfer deed is drawn up and signed by buyers and sellers.

 This deed needs to match the agreements made in the purchase agreement.
 Before signing a transfer deed, you need to be sure you comprehend the document's contents and whether you can meet all its obligations.
 If a buyer is not fluent in Dutch, it is a legal requirement to have an official interpreter present to translate the transfer deed.
-The notary office can secure an interpreter.
+The notary office can arrange an interpreter.

 Before signing the transfer deed as a buyer, you can conduct a final inspection of the property.
 In the unlikely event that something is amiss, report this to the notary immediately.
 The notary can then record the defect in the deed and possibly keep a certain amount on deposit.
-This usually involves the seller not leaving the property "empty and swept clean" or violating agreements by, for example, leaving the lamps behind.
+This usually involves the seller not leaving the property "empty and clean" or violating agreements by, for example, leaving the lamps behind.

 Implications of a transfer deed